shackofnoreturn/stashapp-plugin-advanced-scene-ratings/README.md

 ### Create all tags
 Ensures all required tags are present and if not, creates them and assigns them to the correct parent tag.
-Root tag where all others will be nested under is the "Advanced Rating System" tag.
+Also looks for the existence of the root tag where all others will be nested under (Advanced Rating System).

 ### Remove all tags
 Ensures all tags related to this plugin are removed and cleaned up.
 You would probably use this when you're gonna uninstall the plugin and don't want to manually clean up.
 Warning though this is a destructive action, you'll need to rate every asset all over again!

+### Hooks
+When a scene is updated.
+Calculation will be done for that single scene only.

 ## Dependencies (requirements.txt)
 - yaml
 - stashapi

-## Rating Criteria (example)
+## Rating criteria example

-  Calculated rating here should be 3.6 --> 3.5 stars
+  Calculated rating here should be 3.6 (3.5 stars depending on your settings)

 - Acting
     - acting_3